RHsyseng/rhcos-slb/OVS_Bonding/README.md

 ## Importent
 - All Rew Files and scripts are located in the RewFiles folder
-- Note: This Guide is aiming for installation using PXE server
+- This Guide is aiming for installation using PXE server
 <br>

 ## Prerequisits